 What if you can’t get in touch with the partner you want?

-If I know the Partner at a firm but I can’t seem to get to them, what I do is approach tangentially.
+If I know the Partner at a firm but I can’t seem to get to them, what I do is approach them tangentially.
 There are two paths:

 - Scout for a junior: Don’t look down on anyone below partner level.
 They are being paid to support partners and want to get promoted.
 Yes, only partners write checks, but you need and can work your way to them.
 If I don’t know a VC and want to know them generally, I make friends with a minion and see if they will then intro me up the chain over time (I play the long game).
 The downside of analysts is that they might not get your business (You prob suck at pitching though) as quickly as a partner.
 Don’t assume they are idiots.
 They may not have experience but they are smart.

 - Try another partner: Funds are structured differently.
 The downside is that they may operate ‘finders keepers’ so the partner that ‘finds’ you may be the one you keep.
 Meaning you want John, but you reach out to Mary in the hope she responds and then intros you to John.
 Maybe not.
 Your best hope is the firm directs deals to subject experts.
-Otherwise, Mary may be your partner on the deal.
+Otherwise, Mary maybe your partner in the deal.
 You still get $, just not the board expert you were hoping for.

 How to think about cold emails